wayfair-incubator/forker/README.md

 ### `owner` (string, required)

-The owner of the Github repository you wish to fork.
+The owner of the GitHub repository you wish to fork.
 Can be an organization or individual user account.

 **Example:** `tremor-rs`

 ### `repo` (string, required)

-The name of the Github repository you wish to fork.
+The name of the GitHub repository you wish to fork.

 **Example:** `tremor-runtime`

 ### `org` (string, optional)

-The name of the destination Github organization where you wish to fork the specified repository.
+The name of the destination GitHub organization where you wish to fork the specified repository.

 **Example:** `wayfair-contribs`

 ### `user` (string, optional)

-The Github account for the person requesting the fork.
+The GitHub account for the person requesting the fork.

-> 💡 **Note:** This is only required if you are managing a Github organization, and wish to associate a specific user with the fork request.
-If neither `org` nor `user` inputs are specified, `forker` will default to forking the repository into your own Github account.
+> 💡 **Note:** This is only required if you are managing a GitHub organization, and wish to associate a specific user with the fork request.
+If neither `org` nor `user` inputs are specified, `forker` will default to forking the repository into your own GitHub account.

 **Example:** `lelia`

 ### `addUser` (boolean, optional)

-When used in combination with the `org` and `user` inputs, the `addUser` option will automatically invite a specified Github user to the destination organization if they are not already a member.
+When used in combination with the `org` and `user` inputs, the `addUser` option will automatically invite a specified GitHub user to the destination organization if they are not already a member.

-> 💡 **Note:** The email invitation will be sent from whichever account is used to authenticate the Github action and fork the requested repository, meaning there must be sufficient permissions to invite outside users to the organization.
+> 💡 **Note:** The email invitation will be sent from whichever account is used to authenticate the GitHub action and fork the requested repository, meaning there must be sufficient permissions to invite outside users to the organization.

 **Example:** `true`